 In addition to her involvement in the culinary world, Tredennick is a passionate horse enthusiast and participates in national Hunter and Jumper shows.
 Together with her husband, John, she owns and manages a boarding and training facility for horses in Castle Rock, Colorado.
 Over the past decade, Tredennick has also served on the board of the Denver Dumb Friends League and is active on various committees of the United States Hunter and Jumper Association.

-“Morey” Hecox is vice president, founder, and visionary behind Cook Street School of Culinary Arts.
+“Morey” Hecox, now retired, is the founder, and visionary behind Cook Street School of Culinary Arts.
 His life-long passion for the culinary arts is what led him to developing his vision of “a facility dedicated to providing the finest instruction for aspiring culinary professionals and enthusiasts alike.”

 A Denver native, Hecox completed his undergraduate studies at Colorado College.
 Upon graduation he served in the United States Army, then continued his education at the University of Colorado Law School.
 Although Hecox practiced mining and natural resources law in Denver and New York City for over 30 years, his interest in fine cuisine never waned.
 After frequently enrolling in cooking classes over the years, Hecox decided to dedicate himself more seriously to the culinary arts, enrolling in a professional cooking program in Colorado.
 In 1997, Hecox retired from the world of law to pursue his dream of opening Cook Street.